KILTprotocol/spec-ext-credential-api/readme.md

 }

 interface EncryptedMessage {
-    /** URI of the key agreement key of the receiver DID used to encrypt the message */
+    /** ID of the key agreement key of the receiver DID used to encrypt the message */
-    receiverKeyUri: string
+    receiverKeyId: string

-    /** URI of the key agreement key of the sender DID used to encrypt the message */
+    /** ID of the key agreement key of the sender DID used to encrypt the message */
-    senderKeyUri: string
+    senderKeyId: string

     /** ciphertext as hexadecimal */
     ciphertext: string